Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/WPF.Viewer/Samples/Layers/RasterLayerFile/readme.md

 ## Additional information

-See the topic [What is raster data?](http://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/what-is-raster-data.htm) in the *ArcMap* documentation for more information about raster images.
+See the topic [Introduction to image and raster data](https://pro.arcgis.com/en/pro-app/latest/help/data/imagery/introduction-to-raster-data.htm) in the *ArcGIS Pro* documentation for more information about raster images.

 ## Tags